the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Pantheons
 	- Terrain based Pantheons and Strength of the Earth are limited to only add yields to tiles that are in the first and second rings of workable tiles for cities following that religion.
 However, Strength of the Earth doesn't apply this restriction to Manufactories.
 	- Pantheons that added Happiness to Natural tiles, or yields to specific Ancient Wonders, no longer do so.
-	- Faith Healers is moved to Follower, only grants +10 HP of healing to units adjacent to the city, but grants a new "Healing Hands" promotion to Personnel units (boosts healing for adjacent units by +10 HP) and adds +2 Faith to Hospitals and Medical Labs.
+	- Faith Healers is moved to Follower, only grants +10 HP of healing to units adjacent to the city, but grants a new "Healing Hands" promotion to Personnel units (boosts healing for adjacent units by +10 HP) and adds +2 Faith to Hospitals.
 	- Fertility Rites buffed to add +1 Food/Faith to Food Stores (and replacements).
 	- God of Commerce adds +2 Water instead of +2 Science, and adds +1 Faith to Markets, making it an actually useful Pantheon.
 	- God of Love nerfed to remove the additional +1 Faith/Happiness in cities of size 8 or more.
 	- Home and Hearth buffed to count every 5 population in capital cities for its secondary bonus.
-	- Religious Settlements buffed to +25% expansion rate and grants a +25% Production bonus towards Civilians.
+	- Religious Settlements buffed to +25% expansion rate and grants a +25% Production bonus towards Civilian units.
 	- Sacred Waters moved to Follower and buffed to add yields to Greywater Treatment Plant (+1 Water/Faith) and Hydroponic Farming (+1 Food/Faith) buildings.
 	- Sacrificial Fire buffed to add +10% Production towards Land Military units.
 	- Strength of the Earth no longer adds Production to any tiles.
-	- Works of Genius nerfed, only adding +2 Faith to Great Improvements and another +1 to cities with an active Specialist (along with +2 Science to those cities).
+	- Works of Genius no longer adds Faith to Great Improvements; instead it increases GP generation by 25% and adds +2 Science, +1 Faith to cities with an active specialist.
 - Founder
 	- Primacy has been made **inaccessible** until such time as a fitting new effect for this belief to help bolster CS relations becomes possible.
 Its current effect still exists in-game, but has been merged with Religious Unity.
 - Follower
 	- Art of War moved to Enhancer and locked behind Exodus of the Evangelists.
-It no longer has an expiration date, but only allows purchasing land units.
+It no longer has an expiration date, but only allows purchasing land units; furthermore, unlike all other Faith purchases, the cost of purchase - which now starts at a flat 200 on Standard speed - increases with era.
-	- Blessing of Peace moved to Enhancer, locked behind Exodus of the Evangelists, and adjusted to +20% growth while at peace, +2 Food to Barracks.
+	- Blessing of Peace moved to Enhancer, locked behind Exodus of the Evangelists, and adjusted to +20% growth and +2 Food to Barracks while at peace.
 	- Feast of Flesh adjusted to add +2 Food, +1 Happiness to Ranches.
 	- Happiness in Faith adjusted to add +2 Production, +1 Culture/Happiness to Monasteries.
 	- Hymns of Praise moved to Pantheon and buffed to also add +2 Water to Shrines.